infotexture/dita-bootstrap/README.md

 The plug-in includes a sample [header alternative with a light navbar][4].

-No footer is added by default, but the plug-in also includes a sample [footer file][5].
+No footer is added by default, but the plug-in also includes a sample [footer file][5] and Bootstrap also offers additional [examples][19].
 To add a footer to the generated output, pass a custom footer file to the `dita` command via the `--args.ftr` parameter:

 ```console
 dita --input=path/to/your.ditamap \